GSA/piv-guides/_userconfig/1_ssh.md

 #### Set up a PIV login profile

 1. At the Windows taskbar, click the **Pageant** icon; then select **New Session** to launch **PuTTY**.
-2. Enter the Jump server's IP address and a session name.
+2. Enter the SSH server's IP address and a session name.
 Click **Load**.
 3. From **Category**, select **Connection &gt; SSH &gt; CAPI**.
 4. Click the checkbox for **Attempt "CAPI Certificate" (Key-only) auth (SSH-2)**.
 5. At the **PuTTY Configuration** window, select **Connection &gt; SSH &gt; Auth**.